aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/tables/accessing-table-from-cell-and-adding-values-inside-it-using-row-and-column-offsets/_index.md

 {{% alert color="primary" %}}

-Normally, you add values inside the Table or List Object using [**Cell.putValue()**](https://reference.aspose.com/cells/nodejs-cpp/cell/#putValue-string) method.
+Normally, you add values inside the Table or List Object using [**Cell.putValue(boolean)**](https://reference.aspose.com/cells/nodejs-cpp/cell/#putValue-boolean-) method.
 But sometimes, you might need to add values inside the Table or List Object using the row and column offsets.

-In order to access Table or List Object from a cell, use the [**Cell.getTable()**](https://reference.aspose.com/cells/nodejs-cpp/cell/#getTable) method.
-To add values inside it using the row and column offsets, use the [**ListObject.putCellValue()**](https://reference.aspose.com/cells/nodejs-cpp/listobject/#putCellValue-number-number-string) method.
+In order to access Table or List Object from a cell, use the [**Cell.getTable()**](https://reference.aspose.com/cells/nodejs-cpp/cell/#getTable--) method.
+To add values inside it using the row and column offsets, use the [**ListObject.putCellValue(number, number, object)**](https://reference.aspose.com/cells/nodejs-cpp/listobject/#putCellValue-number-number-object-) method.

 {{% /alert %}}

 The following screenshot shows the source Excel file used inside the code.
 It contains the empty table and highlights the cell D5 which lies inside the table.
-We will access this table from cell D5 using [**Cell.getTable()**](https://reference.aspose.com/cells/nodejs-cpp/cell/#getTable) method and then add the values inside it using both [**Cell.putValue()**](https://reference.aspose.com/cells/nodejs-cpp/cell/#putValue-string) and [**ListObject.putCellValue()**](https://reference.aspose.com/cells/nodejs-cpp/listobject/#putCellValue-number-number-string) methods.
+We will access this table from cell D5 using [**Cell.getTable()**](https://reference.aspose.com/cells/nodejs-cpp/cell/#getTable--) method and then add the values inside it using both [**Cell.putValue(boolean)**](https://reference.aspose.com/cells/nodejs-cpp/cell/#putValue-boolean-) and [**ListObject.putCellValue(number, number, object)**](https://reference.aspose.com/cells/nodejs-cpp/listobject/#putCellValue-number-number-object-) methods.

 ## Example